 4. The Trustee shall distribute all the trust assets not effectively distributed under the preceding provisions of this Agreement, including any property that becomes distributable to my Trustee at my death, as follows:

 4.1 Division of Remaining Assets.
-The Trustee shall divide the remaining trust assets into equal shares, one for each child who survives me, and one for each child who does not survive me but who has descendants who survive meEach share allocated for the benefit of a deceased child of mine who has descendants surviving shall be further divided and distributed among such deceased child’s surviving descendants per stirpes.
+The Trustee shall divide the remaining trust assets into equal shares, one for each child who survives me, and one for each child who does not survive me but who has descendants who survive me only if the non surviving child has met the terms of the inheritance.
+Descendants of any child that has not met the terms of the inheritance regardless of the age of death will not receive any shares within the trust.
+Each share allocated for the benefit of a deceased child of mine who has descendants surviving shall be further divided and distributed among such deceased child’s surviving descendants per stirpes.

 4.2 Separate Trusts for Children.
 Each share allocated for a living child of mine shall be administered and distributed as a separate trust as follows: